DianaAvram/Mesh-Network/README.md

     - For the board which will be the _SWITCH_, navigate to: \nrf5_SDK_for_Mesh_v320\examples\light_switch\client and choose the appropriate project.

 2. In the phone App:
 - if (node == LED) then from „Elements“ → Generic On OFF Server → First from „Bound App Keys → click „Bind Key“.
-Then, „Subscriptions“ →Subscribe → then choose an address*
+Then, „Subscriptions“ → Subscribe → then choose an address*
 - if (node == SWITCH) then from „Elements“ → Generic On OFF Client → First from „Bound App Keys → click „Bind Key“.
-Then, „Publish“ →Publish Address → then choose an address*
+Then, „Publish“ → Publish Address → then choose an address*

 *This must be the same address